isomerpages/moe-eastspringsec/_school-information/School Canteen.md

 **Application Procedure**

-1\.
-Download and complete the application form.
+1. Download and complete the application form.
 You may also request for a hardcopy from the School’s General Office.

 * Application Form

-2\.
-Attached the following documents together with the application form:
+2. Attached the following documents together with the application form:

-\* Photocopy of the NRIC (front and back)
+* Photocopy of the NRIC (front and back)

-\* List of proposed menu and pricing for all items
+* List of proposed menu and pricing for all items

-\* Photocopy of relevant certificates such as Basic Food Hygiene Course, etc
+* Photocopy of relevant certificates such as Basic Food Hygiene Course, etc

-3\.
-Submit the completed application form and documents by closing date via email OR to the School's General Office.
+3. Submit the completed application form and documents by closing date via email OR to the School's General Office.

-\* Address: 30 Tampines Street 34, Singapore 529231
+* Address: 30 Tampines Street 34, Singapore 529231

-\* Contact No: 65873805
+* Contact No: 65873805

-\* Email: esss@moe.edu.sg
+* Email: esss@moe.edu.sg

-\* Contact Person:
+* Contact Person:

-\*\*How to get there?\*\*
+**How to get there?**

-\* Nearest MRT: Tampines East MRT (DT33 line) – 11 minutes walking distance
+* Nearest MRT: Tampines East MRT (DT33 line) – 11 minutes walking distance

-\* Bus number: 900 - 3 minutes walking distance
+* Bus number: 900 - 3 minutes walking distance

 **Interest applicants must meet the following criteria:**